Chloe-vd-Walt/Chloe-vd-Walt/README.md

 Hi, I’m @Chloe-vd-Walt
+I am a transwoman in a STEM field
-I’m interested in Mathematics and Computer Science
+I’m interested in Mathematics
 I’m currently studying towards a Computer Science and Mathematics degree

 <!---